 Ancient Near Eastern Studies BA Greek New Testament

 Ancient Near Eastern Studies (ANES) deals with the history, literature, religions, and cultures of the ancient Near East from about 3000 B.C. to A.D.
 640. It involves study in the humanities, social sciences, and ancient scripture.
 Geographically, the ancient Near East consists of the region currently designated the Middle East.
 The ANES major is structured to provide students with a broad understanding of the civilizations of the ancient Near East.

 Within the ANES discipline, the Greek New Testament Emphasis also focuses on the study of Koine Greek to enable students to read the Greek New Testament and related literature such as the writings of the early Christian fathers and Jewish writings in Greek such as the Septuagint, apocryphal literature, Josephus, and Philo.
 It also provides coursework on Judaism and especially early Christianity in the Classical Near East.

 The Ancient Near Eastern Studies major prepares students to pursue graduate work and an academic career in all areas of biblical and ancient Near Eastern studies.
 Ancient Near Eastern Studies, with its emphasis on critical reading, thinking, and writing skills, also provides quality training for students entering professional or library science programs.
 Additionally, an Ancient Near Eastern Studies degree offers relevant preparation for students seeking to teach seminary and institute in the Church Educational System.
 A growing number of students are also finding that their training in the history and culture of the Middle East, as well as their involvement in the Kennedy Center, are preparing them for Foreign Service.

-Students learn and are able to interpret the significant events and developments in the history and cultures of the ancient Near East, including the history and culture of ancient Israel surrounding civilizations, including in the Hellenistic, Roman, and early Christian.
+Learn and be able to interpret the significant events and developments in the history and cultures of the ancient Near East, including the history and culture of ancient Israel surrounding civilizations, particularly during the Hellenistic, Roman, and early Christian eras.